Episode 49 – Ten Reasons Why Drinking Alcohol Is NOT For You

 Ethanol is the main part of alcoholic drinks that we need to focus on today.
 Ethanol is a volatile, flammable, colorless liquid with a characteristic odor.
 This chemical substance is basically the toxin that gives us the “funny” feelings when we drink it.

-Aside from the funny feelings, here’s the other things alcohol does to us.
+Aside from the funny feelings, here are the other things alcohol does to us.
 Are you ready?
 Alcohol:

 - Takes away energy